jamesamcgaha/supernow/posts/querying-related-tables.md

 **Cons:**
 1. Can't nest within an RLQUERY or have an RLQUERY nested within it.
 2. Can only somewhat nest JOIN queries.
-You can't specify a JOIN query within the condition if another JOIN, but you can have independent JOIN statements that functionaly nest within each other as long as two JOIN queries don't share the same table (or base table) for the left half of the join. (like you can have a query to get users who are the manager of an assignment group that has open tasks assigned by doing `JOINsys_user.sys_id=sys_user_group.manager!^JOINsys_user_group.sys_id=task.assignment_group!active=true`, but if you do something like this: `JOINsys_user.sys_id=sys_user.manager!^JOINsys_user.sys_id=task.assigned_to!active=true` then since both joins have "sys_user" on the left side then it queries for users who are a manager *and* are assigned a task--doesn't query for managers of users who are assigned a task).
+You can't specify a JOIN query within the condition if another JOIN, but you can have independent JOIN statements that functionally nest within each other as long as two JOIN queries don't share the same table (or base table) for the left half of the join. (like you can have a query to get users who are the manager of an assignment group that has open tasks assigned by doing `JOINsys_user.sys_id=sys_user_group.manager!^JOINsys_user_group.sys_id=task.assignment_group!active=true`, but if you do something like this: `JOINsys_user.sys_id=sys_user.manager!^JOINsys_user.sys_id=task.assigned_to!active=true` then since both joins have "sys_user" on the left side then it queries for users who are a manager *and* are assigned a task--doesn't query for managers of users who are assigned a task).
 3. When joining to a table that extends another table, technically it will join using the base table but add a condition like `sys_class_name=child_table`--except if you add your own condition to the join then it is no longer included by default so you have to add it manually (e.g. `JOINproblem.short_description=incident.short_description!active=true^^sys_class_name=incident`).

 **Syntax:**